Yakitrak/obsidian-cli-docs/docs/commands/create-note.md

     nav: "docs"
 ---

-The create command creates (or update if one exists) a note in Obsidian.
-The note argument is the note name in the vault which will be created in the root of the vault, but you can pass a path to create a note in a subdirectory.
+The `create` command creates (or update if one exists) a note in Obsidian.
+The `<note-name>` is the note name which will be created in top level of the vault, but you can instead pass a path instead to create a note in a subfolder of the vault.

-**Note:** Your terminal working directory does not need to be in your vault.
-You can use any command from anywhere.
-{: .notice--info}

 To create a note in your default vault: